CD0x23/cwa-ledger/README.md

-# Sample Signature App for Ledger Blue & Ledger Nano S
+# Signature App for Ledger Blue & Ledger Nano S

 This application demonstrates a more complex user interface, the Secure Element proxy logic, cryptographic APIs and flash storage.